23/DeveloperDocumentation/index.md

 * [/api/comment/delete](comment-delete): Delete an existing comment
 * [/api/comment/list](comment-list): List or search for comments

+### Coordinates (or maps)

+Methods for managing and listing geographic coordanates and maps associates with photos or videos.

+* [/api/photo/coordinate/add](photo-coordinate-add): Add a new geographic coordinate to a photo or video.
+* [/api/photo/coordinate/delete](photo-coordinate-delete): Delete a geographic coordinate associated with a photo or video.
+* [/api/photo/coordinate/list](photo-coordinate-list): List coordiates associates with one or more photos or videos.

 ### Distributions

 Methods for managing distribution points